GB127/SJ-rando/README.md

             Y max speed: 3 -> 3

+    And to make sure the game is still doable with these modifications, the rock damages of the last level are toned down.
+This is done to give more leverage because of the different controls (and that can change from a seed to an another if the astronaut's randomizer is on).
+        Vanille damage : 64
+        New damage : 32

 # Detailled descriptions of the randomizers:
     -> Astro randomizer: X maxspeed, Y up maxspeed, jetpack acceleration, X acceleration -> X max speed is randomized with a value of the following range: [3,4,5,6,7,8,9,10]